 An integral part of the Clemente program, and vital to its success, is the support, guidance and assistance students receive from volunteer learning partners and mentors throughout the course of their study.

-The Clemente program in Queensland currently operates in South Brisbane.
+The Clemente program in Queensland currently has two programs:

-Clemente in South Brisbane operates in partnership between the St Vincent de Paul Society Queensland (Vinnies), Australian Catholic University (ACU), Sisters of Mercy Brisbane, and Micah Projects.
+Clemente Brisbane operates in partnership between the St Vincent de Paul Society Queensland, Australian Catholic University (ACU), Sisters of Mercy Brisbane, Micah Projects, and Common Ground.